Ghaznavid Empire: Late Ghaznavids

 After the fall of Ghazni in 1163, the Ghaznavids established themselves in Lahore, their regional capital for Indian territories since its conquest by Mahmud of Ghazni, which became the new capital of the Late Ghaznavids.
 Ghaznavid power in northwestern India continued until the Ghurid conquest of Lahore by Muhammad of Ghor in 1186, deposing the last Ghaznavid ruler Khusrau Malik.
 Both Khusrau Malik and his son were imprisoned and summarily executed in Firozkoh in 1191, extinguishing the Ghaznavid lineage.

 Military and tactics

 The core of the Ghaznavid army was primarily made up of Turks, as well as thousands of native Afghans who were trained and assembled from the area south of the Hindu Kush in what is now Afghanistan.
 During the rule of Sultan Mahmud, a new, larger military training center was established in Bost (now Lashkar Gah).
 This area was known for blacksmiths where war weapons were made.
 After capturing and conquering the Punjab region, the Ghaznavids began to employ Hindus in their army.

-The Kara-Khanid ruler "Ilig Khan" on horse, submitting to Mahmud of Ghazni, who is riding an elephant, in 1017.
-They agreed to partition former Samanid territory along the Oxus river.
-(Note: "An agreement was reached at this point with the Karakhanid Ilig Nasr b.
-Ali making the Oxus the boundary between the two empires [the Karakhanids and the Ghaznavids], for the shrunken Samanid amirate came to an inglorious end when the Ilig occupied Bukhara definitively in 999".)
-Jami' al-tawarikh, circa 1306-14.